preconv(1) General Commands Manual preconv(1)

 possible to guess the right input encoding with the help of heuristics

-that are reliable for a preponderance of natural language texts, they
+that produce good results for a preponderance of natural language

-are not absolutely reliable.
-Heuristics can fail on inputs that are
+texts, they are not absolutely reliable.
+Heuristics can fail on inputs

 Consequently, preconv supports the coding tag convention used by